IMANARE – IMPLICIT ANTHROPOLOGY OF REFORMS IN EDUCATION

 PARTNERS:

-Comité Européen pour l'Enseignement Catholique - CEEC (Belgium)
+Comité Européen pour l'Enseignement Catholique - CEEC (Belgija)

 Association “Petit philosophy” (Croatia)